jipsi/leish-uvb/README.md

 > python config.py
 >
 > source deactivate
 - Python code used is available in the repository.
 Running this will require RAW data which will be available on publication.
-For a demo we have provided one Visium sample (...) and our single cell dataset in 'diet' anndata format here: https://zenodo.org/record/7638456
+For a demo we have provided one Visium sample (62_E2.zip) and our single cell dataset in 'diet' anndata format (sc_source.h5ad) here: https://zenodo.org/record/7638456.
+Please download both files to your working directory.
+- Download sd22.5.3.csv for sample names onto your working directory
+- Next execute config.py within cell2location environment.
+This file sequentially call train_ref.py, load_query.py and finally deconvolute.py which will store the cell abundance prediction as a metadata as an anndata object (see below):
+>  adata_vis.obs[adata_vis.uns['mod']['factor_names']] = adata_vis.obsm['q05_cell_abundance_w_sf']

 ## UVB modifies skin immune-stroma cross-talk and promotes effector T cell recruitment during cryptic Leishmania donovani infection